xfoa/kali-kit/README.md

 The programs and drivers collected here can be used directly from the `src/iso` directory, but the easiest way to get them onto a DOS machine with a CD-ROM drive is to create an ISO file using the included scripts.
 This can either be used with an emulator directly, or burned onto a CD to use with real hardware.
-The config files and guides included here assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.
+The config files and guides included here assume a Novell NE1000 network adapter, but network drivers are included for a large variety of network adapters.

 ## Documentation

-An up-to-date version of the docs can be found [here](https://fo.ax/kali-kit/html_docs).
+An HTML version of the docs can be found [here](https://fo.ax/kali-kit/html_docs).

 ## Building the ISO